 Long Microlocs at the WhatNaturalsLove Hair & Fashion Show

-So Solwazi’s explanation is that like Black people often do, they flipped the word “dread” giving it a positive spin as we have seen Micheal Jackson did with “Bad” and even with the N-word.
+So, Solwazi’s explanation is that as Black people often do, they flipped the word “dread” giving it a positive spin as we have seen Michael Jackson did with the word “Bad” and even with the N-word.
 Now here is where I disagree.

 As much as I respect the historian’s vision, knowledge and insights, I can’t agree with him on the fact that the Rastafarians flipped the word.
 Here is why.

 The N-word is American made.
 It stems from an extreme violent history and culture of which all of you decided that as Oprah mentioned, there is too much pain connected to that word, so much so that it is banned as a racist slur.
 More than just respecting this, I am in total agreement with it.
 There is a difference when it comes to the word dreadlocks though.

 The main argument that I hear against the word is that it can’t be used because it was invented by the Western world to derogate Rastafarians.
 Also, mind you this is from an American perspective.